We all believed VR and AR experiences would be the next big thing in social, but it turns out that good old-fashioned audio is where the real buzz is!

 The Reporting Flow should be intuitive since it is crucial to react quickly during live broadcasts.
 Users should have the option to report problematic chat rooms and users.
 Certain thresholds could help determine the severity of the situation, such as the number of reports, reports from trusted sources, and AI flags.
 At that point, a moderator can caution or remove bad actors and – in extreme situations – shut down a room entirely.

 Sometimes, content goes beyond simple violation of the community’s guidelines and poses a potential threat to real-world safety.
 Audio platforms need well-defined policies on passing on this information to law enforcement and clear boundaries around what information can be shared and when.

-Content Incident Protocols, such as those created by the Global Internet Forum to Counter Terrorism, could provide valuable learnings and best practices in this space.
+Content Incident Protocols, such as those created by the Global Internet Forum to Counter Terrorism4, could provide valuable learnings and best practices in this space.

 Podcasts and recorded audio messages can be moderated by transcribing the recordings and passing the text through an NLP filter, which further categorizes the content into themes and flags certain words or phrases.
 This technology can help to review content at scale and indicate a problematic fragment by pinpointing it in the recording.

 Like any other form of content moderation, audio moderation is prone to false positives and grey areas, which require human oversight, continued revision, and refining of guidelines.
 Whether we are talking about live or recorded content, a human moderator needs to evaluate tone, determine intent, and decide whether a piece of content is appropriate within the broader context of a conversation.

 The ability to process and access a text transcript can help prioritize and drive some lower complexity automation.
 Still, nothing replaces the experience of hearing someone’s actual voice to understand the magnitude of the spoken word and to capture hidden nuance and intent.